-Actively seek input

-Some ways to actively seek input are:

-- Make a point of speaking with the Maintenance Supervisor or staff every day.
-Know what maintenance or repair activities are scheduled for the day. - Engage residents in conversations both on the grounds and in their homes. - Develop a network for finding help use schools, temporary employees, contractors and vendors. - Listen, discuss and/or explain specific problems. - Seek input for possible decisions and timeframes.
-Not every problem is urgent. - Respect workloads and schedules.
+Actively seek input Some ways to actively seek input are: mput Make a point of speaking with the Maintenance Supervisor or staff every day.
+Know what maintenance or repair activities are scheduled for the day.
+Make sure a discussion about maintenance is part of every staff meeting even if it is only a brief update, mention of a new situation or issue or words of encouragement or praise for everyone's effort.
+Engage residents in conversations both on the grounds and in their homes.
+Develop a network for finding help - use schools, temporary employees, contractors and vendors.
+Listen, discuss and/or explain specific problems.
+Seek input for possible decisions and timeframes.
+Not every problem is urgent.
+Respect workloads and schedules.
 Work with your Maintenance Supervisor to set schedules for daily, weekly, monthly and overtime maintenance work.

-Use effective time management skills

-Some ways to help people be more time efficient are:

-- Work with the Maintenance Supervisor to delegate tasks. - Assist maintenance staff in prioritizing their individual assigned tasks.

-Support and value everyone's contribution
+Use effective time Some ways to help people be more time efficient are: management skills Work with the Maintenance Supervisor to delegate tasks.
+Assist maintenance staff in prioritizing their individual assigned tasks.
+Support and value Some ways to show support are: everyone's contribution Treat everyone as an important part of the team.
+Promote mutual respect for every team member.
+Respect and understand cultural influences.
+C When situations arise that make people feel uncomfortable, be involved in finding an agreeable solution.
+Be aware of stereotypical attitudes and practices.
+Continued on next page